🇨🇳 7 Things You May Not Know About The Terracotta Army

-Ahead of The Terracotta Army’s arrival at The World Museum in Liverpool in February this year (the first UK exhibition outside of London in 30 years!), we thought we would arm you with some interesting facts if you’re planning to join us for a once-in-a-lifetime break to see the ancient artifacts.
+Following the arrival of The Terracotta Army at The World Museum in Liverpool earlier this month (the first UK exhibition outside of London in 30 years!), we thought we would arm you with some interesting facts if you’re planning to join us for a once-in-a-lifetime break to see the ancient artifacts.

 - It was discovered by chance